google-deepmind/mujoco/doc/XMLreference.rst

    The radius of the capsules used to render slider-crank mechanisms.
 The second part of the mechanism is automatically scaled relative to this setting.

+.. _visual-scale-frustum:

+:at:`frustum`: :at-val:`real, "10"`
+   The distance of the zfar plane from the camera pinhole for rendering the frustum.

 .. _visual-rgba: